mingyiliu95/mingyiliu95.github.io/_pages/about.md

 News
 ======
+**[07/2024]** I received the Student Grant and Diversity Grant to attend USENIX Security 2024.
+See you in Philly!

 **[06/2024]** Our paper on a user study in Decentralized Finance has been accepted to [USENIX Security 2024](https://www.usenix.org/conference/usenixsecurity24)!

 **[05/2021]** I will join Amazon for a summer internship.